wkaisertexas/tranzlate/README.md

 tranzlate
 ```

-Then you will get an output like this, which takes you through the process of creating a translation:
+Then you will get a output like this, which takes you through the process of translating a string catalog:

 ```bash
 ┌   tranzlate: automatic string translation